zhrispineda/Settings-iOS/README.md

 - This personal project is a recreation of Apple's Settings app for iOS and iPadOS 18.4 **Release** (22E240).
 - All features within the app are only simulations and have no effect on the device outside of the app.
 - Features available within the app vary depending on the device model and its capabilities to make this recreation as accurate as possible.
+- In some panes, the app will load actual preference bundles internally using a view controller bridge (functionality may vary).
 - Previous versions are available as their own branches in this repository, going as far back as 17.4.

 ## Examples